-A regular meditation practice reduces the stress hormone cortisol, while increasing endorphins to quell chronic inflammation, an underlying cause of many diseases and mental disorders, including possibly depression.
-(29)
+Together, this diminishes chronic inflammation, an underlying cause of many diseases and mental disorders, including depression.

 Sitting and quieting the mind isn’t the only effective way to meditate.

-Biofeedback is a technique that teaches you how to alter body functions you normally have no control of such as heart rate or blood pressure.
+Biofeedback is a technique that teaches you how to alter body functions that you normally have no conscious control of, such as heart rate or blood pressure.

 There are several kinds of biofeedback.